NeoIsThere/IR/README.md

 Searcher: Class composed of an image and some methods to search within that image using the target.

-### **INFO:**
+### **MISC:**

-COLOR DIFFERENCES: "Same color" is vague.
+**Color differentiation:** "Same color" is vague.
 How to mathematically compute the difference between 2 colors?
 We could consider the R,G,B 3D color space where R is the X axis, G the Y axis and B the Z axis, each color would be a point and we would simply compute the distance between those 2 point but this method does not work since those distances don't match the human-perceived distance between colors.
 Some colors really close to each other in that space will be perceived as totally different.
 That's why we use CIE L*a*b* color space and the deltaE formula.
 In short the CIE thing is a color space that matches human perceived distances and deltaE calculates those distances.
 We use deltaE 2000 which is currently the most complicated, yet most accurate CIE color difference algorithm available.
 _TL;DR: To compare 2 colors convert their R,G,B to CIE L*a*b* then calculate delta E._